HL7/cql-ig/input/_unused-pages/artifact-conformance.md

 **Conformance Requirement 3.2 (Referencing ELM Documents):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-3-2)
 {: #conformance-requirement-3-2}
-1. CRMILibraries SHOULD include a content element with the ELM in either XML or JSON format
+1. CRMILibraries SHOULD include a content element with the ELM in either XML or JSON format.
-2. CRMILibraries SHALL specify ELM content as a base-64-encoded string in the content sub-element as content.data
+2. CRMILibraries SHALL specify ELM content as a base-64-encoded string in the content sub-element as content.data.
 3. An ELM translation SHOULD be provided, in either XML or JSON format.
 4. For executable environments, an ELM translation SHALL be provided, in either XML or JSON format.
-5. The XML representation of the ELM SHALL have a mediaType attribute value of `application/elm+xml`
+5. The XML representation of the ELM SHALL have a mediaType attribute value of `application/elm+xml`.
-6. The JSON representation of the ELM SHALL have a mediaType attribute value of `application/elm+json`
+6. The JSON representation of the ELM SHALL have a mediaType attribute value of `application/elm+json`.
 7. Any translation-referenced ELM documents SHALL be semantically equivalent to the corresponding parent CQL expression document.